openlink/virtuoso-opensource/INSTALL.md

 Configure Invocation
 ======================

-`configure` recognizes a number options that control how it operates.
+`configure` recognizes a number of options that control how it operates.
 ```
 --help
 -h